vlang/v/vlib/strconv/format.md

 ## Utility functions

-In the format module are present some utility functions:
+The format module also has some utility functions:

 ```v
 // calling struct